Mexican–American War: Texas revolution, republic, and U.S. annexation

 The Republic of Texas: The present-day outlines of the individual U.S. states are superimposed on the boundaries of 1836–1845.

-In 1800, Spain's colonial province of Texas (Tejas) had few inhabitants, with only about 7,000 non-native settlers.
-The Spanish crown developed a policy of colonization to more effectively control the territory.
+In 1800, Spain's colonial province of Texas (Tejas) had few inhabitants, with only about 7,000 white settlers.
+The Spanish crown developed a policy of European colonization to more effectively control the territory.
 After independence, the Mexican government implemented the policy, granting Moses Austin, a banker from Missouri, a large tract of land in Texas.
 Austin died before he could bring his plan of recruiting American settlers for the land to fruition, but his son, Stephen F. Austin, brought over 300 American families into Texas.
 This started the steady trend of migration from the United States into the Texas frontier.
 Austin's colony was the most successful of several colonies authorized by the Mexican government.
-The Mexican government intended the new settlers to act as a buffer between the Tejano residents and the Comanches, but the non-Hispanic colonists tended to settle in areas with decent farmland and trade connections with Louisiana rather than farther west where they would have been an effective buffer against the Natives.
+The Mexican government intended the new settlers to act as a buffer between the Tejano residents and the Comanches, but the non-Hispanic colonists tended to settle in areas with decent farmland and trade connections with Louisiana rather than farther west where they would have been an effective buffer against the Indian tribes.

-In 1829, because of the large influx of American immigrants, the non-Hispanic outnumbered native Spanish speakers in Texas.
+In 1829, because of the large influx of American settlers, the non-Hispanic population outnumbered the Hispanic population in Texas.
 President Vicente Guerrero, a hero of Mexican independence, moved to gain more control over Texas and its influx of non-Hispanic colonists from the southern U.S. and discourage further immigration by abolishing slavery in Mexico.
 The Mexican government also decided to reinstate the property tax and increase tariffs on shipped American goods.
-The settlers and many Mexican businessmen in the region rejected the demands, which led to Mexico closing Texas to additional immigration, which continued from the United States into Texas illegally.
+The settlers and many Mexican businessmen in the region rejected the demands, which led to Mexico closing Texas to additional immigration, which continued regardless from the United States into Texas illegally.